MJCapchin/rpglab.github.io/team/_posts/2018-09-01-Xingpeng-Li.md

 alumni:
 ---

-I am an [Assistant Professor](https://www.ece.uh.edu/faculty/li) with the [Department of Electrical and Computer Engineering](https://www.ece.uh.edu/)  at the [University of Houston](https://www.uh.edu/), Houston, TX, USA.
+Dr. Xingpeng Li is an [Assistant Professor](https://www.ece.uh.edu/faculty/li) with the [Department of Electrical and Computer Engineering](https://www.ece.uh.edu/)  at the [University of Houston](https://www.uh.edu/), Houston, TX, USA.

 # Education